jheady/fresh-system-setup/README.md

 ### [Neovim](https://github.com/neovim/neovim)

-As mentioned previously, vim the preferred editor for me.
+As mentioned previously, vim is the preferred editor for me.
 Neovim started as a fork of vim, which had been getting stale with regards to releases and improvements.
 Neovim update the code base while implementing a variety of requested features for vim.
 Since the initial fork/release of Neovim, vim has made some forward movements, even implementing some of the Neovim improvements.
 I've only just recently started looking at Neovim.
 I've have yet to decide on a GUI to use with Neovim.
 The only one I've tried so far had to be compiled from source and the stable release branch still ended up crashing on me.

 ### [Docker](https://docs.docker.com/engine/install/ubuntu/)